 It was during that uncertain time I had on Oahu, where I wasn’t even sure if I was going to find a job and be able to stay on Oahu so I was saving every penny I could.
 I also was living in a bedroom, this was before my first apartment, with no access to a kitchen.
 Eating out was my only option.

-I remembered my husband having mentioned eating at 7 Eleven multiple times before I arrived on island and he assured me, after this meal suggestion, that it would be nothing like I was thinking.
-He promised 7 Eleven in Hawaii was nothing like California and he was 100% right.
-7 Elevens in Hawaii have the traditional 7 Eleven gas station like food that you would expect, hot dogs, nachos, fountain drinks, Slurpees, but Hawaii 7 Elevens have so much more.
+I remembered my husband had mentioned eating at 7-Eleven multiple times before I arrived on island and he assured me, after this meal suggestion, that it would be nothing like I was thinking.
+He promised 7-Eleven in Hawaii was nothing like California and he was 100% right.
+7-Elevens in Hawaii have the traditional 7-Eleven gas station like food that you would expect, hot dogs, nachos, fountain drinks, Slurpees, but Hawaii 7-Elevens have so much more.

 During my time on island, I tried so many different things from 7-Eleven, it’s hard to keep track of it all.
 I often enjoyed their manapua, spam musubi (one of the best on Oahu), loco moco and Portuguese sausage breakfast burritos.
 Some of my favorite items included taro filled sweet rolls (I made sure to pack some of these with me when I left the island) and their rice and chili plate.
 A few locations sometimes carried slices of Ted’s pie, which is hands down the best pie ever!
 They also sold huge arrays of bentos and offered catering sized platters of sushi.
 For snacks, beyond the traditional, they always had lots of local favorites from li hing mui to wasabi peas.